 So you may be thinking that Circle sounds like a great option to protect and manage your kids’ devices at home, but what about when they leave?
-As of this summer, Circle has come out with CircleGo for iOS devices with Android “coming soon”.
-Circle Go offers Circle customers additional mobile protection for up to ten devices for $9.95/month using the same Circle app.
+Circle has come out with CircleGo for iOS and Android devices.
+Circle Go offers Circle customers additional mobile protection for up to ten devices for $4.99/month using the same Circle app.
 I have not tested it yet, but if CircleGo works as well as Circle it will be an outstanding choice for family online protection.
 I did confirm with Circle support that Circle Go will suspend itself for your child’s school network.
 This is a feature that is important for mobile management applications to avoid connection issues while they are at school.

 To say that I am excited about Circle is really an understatement.
 The goal of SCP is to help parents protect their kids in the simplest and most cost-effective way that works.
 Circle is simple, feature-rich and it works well but it is a premium product.
 If you can afford it, the ease and functionality of Circle make it worth it.
 If not, here are other parental control products recommended by SCP with varying price tags.
 I would argue that if you are providing your kids with smart devices (which are pretty pricey), protection needs to be considered in the “cost of doing business”.
 It’s like buying a pet.
 You also have to consider the cost of going to the veterinarian.

-Any control or monitoring product recommendations by SCP are solely based on the performance and effectiveness of the product, not on affiliate relationships or other monetary benefits.
+Any control or monitoring product recommendations by SCP are solely based on the performance and effectiveness of the product, not on affiliate relationships.
 You can read more here about how I work to inform and empower parents so they are better able to protect their kids online.
 Please search the SCP website for more information about Parental Controls and remember that no product is full-proof or “set it and forget it”.
 You need to stay vigilant and frequently monitor the products you use to make sure that they are still installed correctly and working properly.

 Call Circle Support: 1-855-498-7879